AndreaRescalli/potentiostApp/docs/source/index.rst

 Welcome to potentiostApp's documentation!
 =========================================
-**potentiostApp** is a PyQt5-based graphical user interface specifically designed to work with *embedStat* <https://github.com/AndreaRescalli/embedStat>, a microcontroller-based, portable potentiostat developed during my PhD
+**potentiostApp** is a PyQt5-based graphical user interface specifically designed to work with *embedStat* <https://github.com/AndreaRescalli/embedStat>, a microcontroller-based, portable potentiostat developed during my PhD.

 .. note::

-   This project is under active development.
+   This project is under active development and has its documentation hosted on Read the Docs.

 .. toctree::
    :maxdepth: 2